manni8436/Legend-of-the-Greek-Gods/README.md

 (Acknowledgements)

-Most of the designs and layout for my project was created on my own
+Most of the designs and layout for my project was created on my own using wireframes but I used bootstrap to aid me in building a few section sections of my website

+I also used Font Awesome for the icons on my website

 In this section write about where you got the inspiratioin from